Nissan RB30 Engine Guide

 To fix the problem the stock crank collar needs to be machined off and a replacement put on that allows for more engagement of the inner oil pump gear.
 Here is an RB30 crank collar from Franklin Performance.

-VL Commodore RB30ET Flaw
+VL Commodore Flaw

 While this isn’t so much an engine flaw as much as it is a design flaw, it does affect the RB30ET inside the Holden VL Commodore.
 Due to the design of the Commodore’s nose, the header tank on the radiator is lower than normal.
-While it’s typically not a problem, if you are refilling your radiator and don’t sufficiently bleed all of the air from the system you can potentially can air locks and hot spots, leading to serious damage.
+While it’s typically not a problem, if you are refilling your radiator and don’t sufficiently bleed all of the air from the system you can potentially cause air locks and hot spots, leading to serious damage.

 Skylines, which did not have a drooping nose, did not suffer from this issue because the radiators were located high enough.
 While this isn’t a huge issue and can be avoided by correctly bleeding the coolant system, it’s still worth mentioning.